MorphTheMoth/shutdownPcAfterDownload/README.md

 # Installation
-to run this script you need to have [nodejs](https://nodejs.org/en/download/) installed after that you have to open the command prompt, navigate to the directory of the script, and write `npm install systeminformation`, and finally, `node shutdown.js`
+to run this script you need to have [nodejs](https://nodejs.org/en/download/) installed
+ - open the command prompt
+ - navigate to the directory of the script
+ - write `npm install systeminformation`
+ - write `node shutdown.js`

+after that the program will give some output to make sure that all the settings are correct, and whenever it checks the downloaded megabytes per second there will be and output of the current megabytes per second.